eagle-io/docs/source/api/resources/nodes.rst

 In this example, Discharge is calculated using 2 rating lookup tables.
 The *inputNodeId* is set to the *_id* of the Water Level *(Number parameter)*.
 A water level value of **0.1** will result in an output value of **9.8** for data at the beginning of 2020.
-Water level **0.1** will result in an output value of **7.8** for data in the range starting 24th October 2020 to present.
+Water level **0.1** will result in an output value of **7.8** for data in the range starting 24th October 2020 onwards.

 .. only:: not latex